OPSILab/Data-model-mapper-frontend/README.md

 ##### GeoJson Example

 We have an input **GeoJson** file, containing a Feature Collection and representing Bike Sharing stations.
-We want to map each Feature as an entity of the target Data Model **BikeHireDockingStation**
+We want to map each Feature as an entity of the target Data Model **BikeHireDockingStation**.

 For instance, for the feature: